-- A clinician in the Intensive Care Unit at General Hospital is reviewing a patient chart on the Intensive Care information system and wishes to review or monitor the patient's glucose level, which is included in a laboratory report stored in the hospital's main laboratory system.
-The Intensive Care system needs to map its own patient ID, which it generates internally, to the patient's medical record number (MRN), which is generated from the hospital's main ADT system and is used as the patient identity by the lab system.
-In this case the Intensive Care system is essentially in a different identifier domain than the rest of the hospital since it has its own notion of patient identity. - In this scenario, the hospital's main ADT system (acting as a Patient Identity Source) would provide a Patient Identity Feed (using the patient's MRN as the identifier) to the Patient Identifier Cross-reference Manager.
-Similarly, the Intensive Care system would also provide a Patient Identity Feed to the Patient Identifier Cross-reference Manager using the internally generated patient ID as the patient identifier and providing its own unique identifier domain identifier. - Once the Patient Identifier Cross-reference Manager receives the Patient Identity Feed transactions, it performs its internal logic to determine which, if any, patient identifiers can be "linked together" as being the same patient based on the corroborating information included in the Feed transactions it has received.
+- 1315 A clinician in the Intensive Care Unit at General Hospital is reviewing a patient chart on the Intensive Care information system and wishes to review or monitor the patient's glucose level, which is included in a laboratory report stored in the hospital's main laboratory system.
+The Intensive Care system needs to map its own patient ID, which it generates internally, to the patient's medical record number (MRN), which is generated from the hospital's main ADT - 1320 system and is used as the patient identity by the lab system.
+In this case the Intensive Care system is essentially in a different identifier domain than the rest of the hospital since it has its own notion of patient identity.

+In this scenario, the hospital's main ADT system (acting as a Patient Identity Source) would provide a Patient Identity Feed (using the patient's MRN as the identifier) to the Patient

+1325 Identifier Cross-reference Manager.
+Similarly, the Intensive Care system would also provide a Patient Identity Feed to the Patient Identifier Cross-reference Manager using the internally generated patient ID as the patient identifier and providing its own unique identifier domain identifier.

+Once the Patient Identifier Cross-reference Manager receives the Patient Identity Feed 1330 transactions, it performs its internal logic to determine which, if any, patient identifiers can be "linked together" as being the same patient based on the corroborating information included in the Feed transactions it has received.
 The cross-referencing process (algorithm, human decisions, etc.) is performed within the Patient Identifier Cross-reference Manager and is outside the scope of IHE.
-(See ITI TF-2a: 3.9.4.2.2.6 for a more complete description of the scope of the cross-referencing logic boundary). - 1335 The Intensive Care system wants to get lab information associated with a patient that the Intensive Care system knows as patient ID = 'MC-123'.
-It requests the lab report from the lab system using its own patient ID (MC-123) including the domain identifier/ assigning authority.
-Upon receipt of the request, the lab system determines that the request is for a patient outside of its own identifier domain (ADT Domain).
-It requests a list of patient ID aliases corresponding to patient ID = 'MC-123' (within the "Intensive Care domain") from the Patient Identifier Crossreference Manager.
+(See ITI TF-2a: 3.9.4.2.2.6 for a more complete description of the scope of the crossits own identifier domain (ADT Domain).
+It requests a list of patient ID aliases corresponding to 1340 patient ID = 'MC-123' (within the "Intensive Care domain") from the Patient Identifier Crossreference Manager.
 Having linked this patient with a patient known by medical record number = '007' in the 'ADT Domain', the Patient Identifier Cross-reference Manger returns this list to the lab system so that it may retrieve the lab report for the desired patient and return it to the Intensive Care system.
 Figure 5.3-1 illustrates this process flow.